 What scores are expected for the GRE exam?

 On the new GRE score scale: A score of 150 for verbal, 150 for quantitative and a minimum of 4.5 in analytical writing is recommended.

 When should I take the GRE exam?

-Take the GRE at least 6 weeks before the application deadline date and arrange for ETS to send your official GRE scores directly to Fresno State and PTCAS using the appropriate codes.
+Submit full GRE test scores.
+Take the GRE before date below and arrange for ETS to send your official GRE scores directly to PTCAS Fresno State at code: 7798.
 Students are encouraged to take the GRE early to avoid delays in acceptance for graduate work.

 International students cannot be admitted to the Doctor of Physical Therapy program (DPT) prior to coming to the United States for several reasons: 1) the application for the DPT program requires completion of 9 prerequisite courses (with a C or above) to be taken at a U.S. institution, 2) the required 100 contact hours with a licensed physical therapist must be in the United States (20 hours must be in-patient hours), and 3) the applicant must be available in the Spring Semester prior to Fall Semester admission for an interview on our campus.

 The 3 year DPT program is impacted (only 32 students are accepted per year).